sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : An architectural component providing common functions to steer the behavior of SACM components, e.g. its behavior on the control plane.
 Prominent examples include: modification of the configuration of a SACM component or updating a target endpoint profile that resides on an evaluator.
 In essence, guidance is transported via the management plane.
 Typically, a SACM component can fulfill its purpose without continuous input from the management plane.
 In contrast, without continuous availability of control plane functions a typical SACM component could not function properly.
 In general, interaction on the management plane is less frequent and less regular than on the control plane.
 Input via the management plane can be manual (e.g. via a CLI), or can be automated via management plane functions that are part of other SACM components.

+Metadata:

+: Data about data.
+In the SACM information model, data is referred to as Content.
+Metadata about the content is referred to as Content-Metadata, respectively.
+Content and Content-Metadata are combined into Subjects called Content-Elements in the SACM information model.
+Some information elements defined by the SACM information model can be part of the Content or the Content-Metadata.
+Therefore, if an information element is considered data or data about data depends on which kind of Subject it is associated with.
+The SACM information model also defines metadata about the data origin via the subject Statement-Metadata.
+Typical examples of metadata are time stamps, data origin or data source.

 Network Address:

 : Network addresses are layer specific and follow layer specific address schemes.
 Each interface of a specific layer can be associated with one or more addresses appropriate for that layer.
 There is no guarantee that an address is globally unique.
 In general, there is a scope to an address in which it is intended to be unique.